jmleino/Samsung/README.md

 4. Set column names
 5. Clean column names
 6. Merge data into one data frame
-7. Convert integers variables into factors
+7. Convert integer variables into factors
 8. Set factor level names for activities
 9. Calculate the means by subject and activity
 10. Write the data to a txt file